lefetmeofefet/yoffee/README.md

 the expression `() => state.content`.
 `yoffee` does several things to make that possible:
 * Wrap state object with setters and getters
-    * Setters notify `yoffee` that property has changed and should be rerendered.
+    * Setters notify `yoffee` that `content` property has changed and should be rerendered.
     (when `state.content = "new content"` is called)
     * Getters allow us to know which property corresponds to which expression in the html: when `() => state.content` is called, the getter for `content` is